A step by step tutorial on How to Make the Best Pie Dough with photos, troubleshooting and more.

 - Place the butter in the freezer 15-30 mins before making the crust.
 Then, get out a glass or bowl and fill with ice water while you get out the remaining ingredients for your crust to make sure the water is nice and cold.

 - If you’re using a food processor, add the dry ingredients to the food processor and pulse to combine.
 If you’re using a fork or pastry cutter or fork, add the dry ingredients to a large bowl and whisk together.

-- Cube the cold butter and add it to dry mixture.
-Incorporate the butter with a food processor, pastry cutter or fork until pea-sized crumbs form.
+- Cube the cold butter and add it to the dry mixture.
+Incorporate the butter with a food processor, pastry cutter, or fork until pea-sized crumbs form.
 If you’re using a food processor, just pulse a few times.

 - Add the water, 1 tbsp at a time, until dough pulls together.